 Item Additional elements 1.
-Bidding for grant money District councils or NGOs can bid for money - 2.
-Items permissible under grant funding Primary focus will be on outcome-based projects which demonstrate potential for measurable improvements in air quality.
+Bidding for grant money District councils or NGOs can bid for money - • either solely or • with another council • with other non-governmental organisations or other similar bodies.
+2. Items permissible under grant funding Primary focus will be on outcome-based projects which demonstrate potential for measurable improvements in air quality.
 Projects will be designed to focus on tackling one or two sources of pollution or they may focus specifically on areas with exceedances.
 Projects which lead to the revocation of AQMAs (or improvements in the RAG status of Low Emissions Zones) are particularly encouraged.
 Affiliate AURN and monitoring sites associated with the NICS Outcomes Delivery Plan indicator on air quality are still eligible for funding.
 3. Allocation of grant money Non-AURN sites, diffusion tubes and salaries previously supported by the grant process may still be eligible for funding only if they demonstrate that they are directly linked to the improvement of air quality in the region New requirements for AQMAs Merging or extending AQMA's to cover the urban area AQMAs should be replaced with LEZs and extended to the entirety of urban areas, incorporating all sources of pollution.
 New requirements for Action Plans 5.
 Linking grant funded projects to Action plans Grant-funded projects to improve air quality must be a primary objective on the Action Plan.
-6. Revision of Action Plans Current Action Plans should be fully revised by 30 April 2020 and every 5 years thereafter.
+6. Revision of Action Plans Current Action Plans should be fully revised by 30 April 2021 and every 5 years thereafter.
 Updates on actions and progress to be submitted by 30 th March on an annual basis (to tie in with end of Financial Year/LAQM Final Claims).
 Action Plan objectives should be prioritised by outcome, i.e. the objectives with the most impact should be the primary focus.
 All Action Plans must have the primary objective of the improvement of air quality leading to the revocation of AQMAs.